 Functionality is added to or removed from Altium Designer through installation and removal of optional extensions.

-Within Altium Designer, management of extensions for the software is performed from within the dedicated Extensions & Updates view, which is accessed by clicking on the control at the top-right of the design space then choosing the Extensions and Updates command from the menu.
+Within Altium Designer, management of extensions for the software is performed from within the dedicated Extensions & Updates view, which is accessed by clicking on the control at the top-right of the workspace then choosing the Extensions and Updates command from the menu.

 Accessing the Extensions & Updates area - command central from where you can efficiently manage the functionality available in the software.